czfrance/slogo/doc/DESIGN.md

 * Flexible Features:
   * New Commands
   * (Any front end features easy to add? such as buttons, new windows, panes, etc...)
-  * (Any parts of the compiler easy to add? such as new stats to display, user defined variables or components)
+  * The user interactives were fairly easy to implement such as the sliders and the pop up to change variable value.
+This was because you simply added the instruction name before and the numbers after to convert it to a valid command.
   * (Any parts of the turtlemodel/view easy to add? such as new colors, images, turtle behavior)
 * New Commands - New commands are easily developed by extending our Instruction class hierarchy.
 Here users simply need to define the new instructions returnValue() and getLambda().
   The returnValue() allows for users to define how the returnValue is calculated for the new command.
 This is especially useful for calculation type instructions that are used primarily